 The defining factor of getting good rankings is User Experience.

-Create a good UX and Google will love you because you are providing information to there customers and that is what they are in business for.
+Create a good UX and Google will love you because you are providing information to their customers and that is what they are in business for.

 Always remember you are writing for your audience and your audience needs information not sales talk.

 Hope this has helped you understand more ways on How To Improve Website Ranking and if you would like to leave a comment in the box below, any questions or queries I will be only too pleased to help you out.